 The women and men at risk need daily support and encouragement.
-“She needs families, not need another program,” Lehman emphasized.
+“She needs families, not another program,” Lehman emphasized.
 Eighty-one percent of women say they would not have an abortion if the man had been supportive.

-A budget of around $600,000 provides funding for nurses, 13 staff members, the main office location and a mobile clinic to reach areas in need.
+A budget of $600,000 provides funding for nurses, 13 staff members, the main office location and a mobile clinic to reach areas in need.

-Wake County currently has three standing abortion clinics.
+Wake County currently has two standing abortion clinics.
 “It’s an industry,” said Lehman.
 “After watching the abortion clinics pursue women with scholarships to ensure that they abort.
 After seeing videos of an abortion procedure of children literally being pulled out of the womb in pieces I can’t do anything but devote my all to it.”

 She related the deaths to the daily killing of a kindergarten class.
 “Twenty-one women walked through those abortion clinic doors and legally murdered their babies,” Lehman added.
 “We have to change this.”